Kerem Shalom: History

+The kibbutz was established in 1967 by members of Hashomer Hatzair, a socialist-Zionist youth movement.
+The name "Kerem Shalom" is Hebrew and translates to "Vineyard of Peace."

-The kibbutz was founded in 1967 adjacent to the triborder area by members of Hashomer Hatzair.
-Its name includes the word shalom since the members believed that the location would play a role in establishing peace and ending the Arab–Israeli conflict.
+The founders chose this name with the hope that the kibbutz would play a role in establishing peace and ending the Arab–Israeli conflict.

 Haaretz described it as "a small community with a communal-secular way of life, which marks holidays and holds culture evenings together and observes total mutual responsibility - in education, culture, health and its economy."
 According to Ilan Regev, the community manager, "the kibbutz, which was founded in 1967, fell apart in 1995, after members left, but in 2001, it was reestablished."
 In 2011, the kibbutz had 35 members and candidates (families and individuals), about 30 children and eight members of a youth movement on a year of service prior to serving in the IDF.
 Eight families joined the kibbutz after Operation Cast Lead.
 The kibbutz started a campaign in 2011 to attract new residents, called "Zionism 2011".
 Proximity to the Gaza Strip, being subjected to Palestinian mortar attacks and its association with the abduction of Gilad Shalit, which happened close by, has resulted in the kibbutz struggling to increase its membership according to Regev.
 He described the kibbutz as "unique in the country in an area that in effect determines the borders of the state, the way it was at the start of Zionism, with an attempt to shape a just and egalitarian society."
 The Israeli government required the kibbutz to populate at least 40% of the 100 allocated residential slots within a specified time which, according to Regev, required 80 new members and candidates.
 The state can reduce the "means of production—land, water and the like" if its requirements are not met.

 In March 2006, the Avian influenza virus was identified in turkey coops in Kerem Shalom.

 In 2008, the kibbutz was bombarded by mortar shells in an attack described as the worst since the Israeli disengagement from Gaza.
 Although a mortar shell hit the electricity infrastructure, several families insisted on celebrating the Passover seder at the kibbutz dining hall.

+The kibbutz was again attacked by Hamas in 2023.
+Its 10-person civil defense team engaged the attackers.
+At least 20 Hamas attackers and two members of the civil defense team were killed.